Brent Cross West station is the first major new mainline station in London in over a decade.

 Positioned on the Midland Main Line between existing Hendon and Cricklewood stations, it takes as little as 12 minutes for passengers to connect from King’s Cross St Pancras to Brent Cross West.

-At peak times, there will be up to eight Thameslink passenger trains per hour linking to Kings Cross St Pancras.
-In another three minutes, passengers will arrive in Farringdon for Elizabeth Line services (Crossrail).
-There will also be direct connections to Luton and Gatwick airports.
+At peak times, there are up to eight Thameslink passenger trains per hour.
+There are also direct connections to Farringdon for Elizabeth Line services (Crossrail) and to Luton airport.

 Contractors and contact details: VolkerFitzpatrick

 Working hours: Our standard working hours on the project are Monday to Saturday 8am to 9pm and, where consented, Sundays 8am to 5pm.

 However, as the main construction work is complete, we don’t expect any works to be particularly noisy.
 On any occasion when works might cause disruption, we email our local distribution list.
 To be included please contact: TransformingBX@Barnet.gov.uk

 - Our construction partners VolkerFitzpatick are in the final stages of building Brent Cross West, with minor works expected to continue over the coming weeks.

 - There are much fewer staff on site and we don’t expect you to be disrupted by noisy works.
 From time-to-time, Network Rail will carry out track maintenance and they

 will contact you directly before works take place.